 Construction of the Chino I Desalter Expansion and the Chino II Desalter facilities was completed in February 2006.
 As currently configured, the Chino I Desalter provides 2.6 million gallons per day (MGD) of treated (air stripping for VOC removal) water from Well Nos.
 1-4, 4.9 MGD of treated (ion exchange for nitrate removal) water from Well Nos.
 5-15, and 6.7 MGD of treated (reverse osmosis for nitrate and TDS removal) water from Well Nos.
-5-15 for a total of 14.2 MGD (15,900 AFY).
-The Chino II Desalter provides 4.0 MGD of ion exchange treated water and 6.0 MGD of reverse osmosis treated water from eight additional wells for a total of 10.0 MGD (11,200 AFY).
+5-15, for a total of 14.2 MGD (15,900 acre-feet per year).
+The Chino II Desalter provides 4.0 MGD of ion exchange treated water and 6.0 MGD of reverse osmosis treated water from eight additional wells for a total of 10.0 MGD (11,200 acre-feet per year).

-Planning continued between the Chino Desalter Authority (CDA) and Western Municipal Water District (WMWD) to expand the Chino II Desalter by 10.5 MGD (11,800 AFY).
+Planning continued between the Chino Desalter Authority (CDA) and Western Municipal Water District (WMWD) to expand the Chino II Desalter by 10.5 MGD (11,800 acre-feet per year).
+To date, more than \$70 million in grant funds have been secured toward this expansion project.
 Raw water will be drawn from existing CDA II wells, and possible additional new wells, if needed.
-In addition, a new Chino Creek Desalter Well Field, required for the hydraulic control commitment associated with Maximum Benefit, will provide additional raw water to the Chino I Desalter, enabling some existing wells to direct production to the expanded Chino II Desalter facility.
-Watermaster and the CDA demonstrated continued progress on the project schedule RWQCB approved by the RWQCB in June 2010, which calls for completion of the expansion in 2015.
-Existing design contracts for pipeline, well and pump facilities continue to lead toward task and eventual project completion.
+In addition, a new Chino Creek Desalter Well Field, required for the Hydraulic Control commitment associated with Maximum Benefit, will provide additional raw water to the Chino I Desalter, enabling some existing wells to direct production to the expanded Chino II Desalter facility.
+Watermaster and the CDA demonstrated continued progress on the project schedule approved by the RWQCB in June 2010.
+The final completion date of the expansion project is anticipated to be August 2016.
+However, efforts to support Hydraulic Control can begin upon completion of the Chino Creek Well Field and associated raw water pipeline.
+Construction of the raw water pipeline is complete and construction of Wells I-16, I-17 and I-18 is substantially complete, with start-up scheduled for January 2014.
+Wells I-20 and I-21 are currently scheduled to be completed by November 2014.